galeone/igor/README.md

 - Uses the same logic in insertion and update: handle default values in a coherent manner
 - Uses GORM models and conventions (partially, see [Differences](#differences))
 - Exploits PostgreSQL `RETURNING` statement to update models fiels with the updated values (even when changed on db side; e.g. when having a default value)
 - Automatically handle reserved keywords when used as a table name or fields.
-Do not quote every field (that's not recommended) but only the ones conflicting with a reserved keyword.
+Does not quote every field (that's not recommended) but only the ones conflicting with a reserved keyword.

 ## What igor is not

 - An ORM (and thus a complete GORM replacement):
-  - Do not support associations
+  - Does not support associations
-  - Do not support callbacks
+  - Does not support callbacks
-  - Do not have any specific method for data migration and DDL operations
+  - Does not have any specific method for data migration and DDL operations
-  - Do not support soft delete
+  - Does not support soft delete

 ## Install